-Fourth Annual Midwestern History Conference
+Call for Proposals: Fifth Annual Midwestern History Conference 2019

 Grand Rapids, Michigan

 Proposal Submission Deadline: Friday, January 11, 2019 (non-negotiable)

 Proposals should be sent to Scott St. Louis of Grand Valley State University’s Hauenstein Center at firstname.lastname@example.org.

-The Midwestern History Association, created in the fall of 2014, is dedicated to rebuilding the field of Midwestern history, which had suffered from decades of neglect and inattention.
+The Midwestern History Association, created in the fall of 2014, is dedicated to rebuilding the field of Midwestern history, which has suffered from decades of neglect and inattention.
 The MHA advocates for greater attention to Midwestern history among professional historians, seeks to rebuild the infrastructure necessary for the study of the American Midwest, promotes greater academic discourse relating to Midwestern history, and offers prizes to scholars who excel in the study of the Midwest.

-Inspired by Ralph Hauenstein’s life of leadership and service and housed at Grand Valley State University in Grand Rapids, Michigan, the Hauenstein Center is dedicated to raising a community of ethical, effective leaders for the twenty-first century.
+Inspired by Ralph Hauenstein’s life of leadership and service, and based at Grand Valley State University in Grand Rapids, Michigan, the Hauenstein Center is dedicated to raising a community of ethical, effective leaders for the twenty-first century.
 Launched with support from the National Endowment for the Humanities, the Center’s Common Ground Initiative engages leading scholars, writers, and public officials in conversations about the cultural, political, and intellectual challenges that Americans face.

-Proposals are due no later than January 12, 2018.
+Proposals are due no later than January 11, 2019.